 However, there is no direct relationship between the GBT APDUs received and the partial service invocations.
 The AL may verify and remove the protection processing the GBT APDUs or processing the complete, assembled APDU.
 See also Figure 36.

-A message exchange may be started without or with using GBT.
+A confirmed message exchange may be started without or with using GBT.
 However, if one party sends a request or a response using GBT, the other party shall follow.
 The parties continue then using GBT until the end, i.e. until the complete response will have been received.

-Streaming of blocks is managed by the AL taking into account the GBT parameters passed from the local AP to the AL – see 6.5 – and the fields of GBT APDUs – see Figure 62Figure 59 – received from the remote AL.
+Streaming of blocks is managed by the AL taking into account the GBT parameters passed from the local AP to the AL – see 6.5 – and the fields of GBT APDUs – see Figure 62 – received from the remote AL.